 BATNA stands for the “best alternative to a negotiated agreement.”
 Unlike the reservation price, it is not expressed as a number but rather a scenario in which you settle for a “plan B.” Again, imagine that you are selling your car for $18,000, but will go as low as $15,000.
 Your younger sister has recently gotten her driver’s license and your parents are looking for a cheap used car to give her for her birthday.

 Your parents tell you if you are unable to find a buyer, they could give you $10,000 for your car – lower than your reservation price and much lower than your selling price.
 If you are unable to find a buyer, your parents become your BATNA.

-ZOPA is a different concept entirely.
+ZOPA in negotiation is a different concept entirely.
 It explains the financial range at which an agreement can be met, and both parties can leave happy, neither a worst-case scenario nor absolute lowest selling point.
 ZOPA can work in tandem with these concepts, however.
 The reservation point can be the low or high end of the ZOPA range and can be used when determining if a BATNA is the best option to pursue.

 Why Are ZOPA Negotiations Important?

 ZOPA negotiations are not always as simple as the used car example.
 When entering a business negotiation, the reservation price of the opposite party is not always explicitly stated or shared beforehand.